jasonrichdarmawan/steering-model-with-latent-reasoning/README.md

 - mmlu_evaluate_lm_eval_with_intervention_1_all_tokens

 Note:
-- mmlu_pro_evaluate_lm_eval and its derivatives require 2x 3060 or equivalent
+- mmlu_pro_evaluate_lm_eval and its derivatives with batch size 4 require 2x 3060 or equivalent

 ## How to test?